roboscienceorg/book/source/Preface/index.rst

 Mines and Technology decided to include Robotics as part of the Computer Science curriculum.
 We developed a course devoted to robotics.
 The original course began with the text *Introduction to Autonomous Mobile Robots* by Siegwart and  Nourbakhsh :cite:`Siegwart:2004:IAM` .
-It is a really good survey text but we found ourselves having to fill in details, add content, provide more current examples, provide information on frameworks and enhance focus on software.
+It is a really good survey text.
+The issue that arose was that we found ourselves having to fill in details, add content, provide more current examples, provide information on frameworks and enhance focus on software.
 The slides, notes and handouts ended up growing into this text.